Padre Island Texas, USA Travel Guide

 Peak migration periods include Spring (March-May) and Fall (September-October).
 Winter has observation opportunities for resident and overwintering bird species.

 Hurricane season spans June 1st to November 30th, with peak activity from August through October.
-Monitoring forecasts and preparing for potential evacuation orders is wise for barrier island locations like Padre Island.
+Monitoring forecasts and preparing for potential evacuation orders is wise for barrier island sites like Padre Island.
 Summer heat and humidity contribute to heat exhaustion or heatstroke.
 Winters occasionally experience freezing temperatures during strong cold fronts.